anghamalshahoud/developing-software-intro-final/README.md

 # calcWallLumber(inches: number)
 This function will calculate the number of Posts, Plates, and Studs required for a single wall and it will also calculate the waste for it. [read more]((./src/calculator/readme.md)) I also created a test for this function.

+# calcDrywall(width:number, length:number)
+This function will calculate the number of drywall sheets needed for the house.[read more]((./src/calculator/readme.md))